If you're one of the millions of people in the US suffering from constipation, you may be at risk for chronic kidney disease (CKD).

 Therefore, adequate management may provide additional therapeutic benefits beyond defecation control for CKD patients suffering from constipation.

-Predisposing factors for constipation in CKD include strict dietary restrictions on potassium content/phosphate intake/fiber intake/high fluid intake requirements, frequent use of constipation-inducing medications, uremic toxins, and altered gut microbiota due to comorbidities like diabetes or obesity or other conditions such as liver cirrhosis or inflammatory bowel disease.
+Predisposing factors for constipation in CKD include strict dietary restrictions on potassium content/phosphate intake/fiber intake/high fluid intake requirements, frequent use of constipation-inducing medications, uremic toxins, and altered gut microbiota due to comorbidities like diabetes (ckd and diabetes medications) or obesity or other conditions such as liver cirrhosis or inflammatory bowel disease.

 However, non-pharmacological strategies are considered the first-line treatment for constipation in CKD due to their low cost and fewer side effects compared to laxative drugs.